canujohann/crowdfunding-web3-sample/readme.md

 Install package with `npm i`

+#### How to deploy on local ganache network through infura node :

+- Install first Ganache from (download here)[https://trufflesuite.com/ganache/index.html] and start it
+- Run `npm compile` to compile contracts
+- Run `npm migrate` to move contracts to local ganache

+done !
-How to deploy on Rindekin network through infura node :
+#### How to deploy on Rindekin network through infura node :

 **Build** the contract: